cedar-policy/rfcs/text/0099-ip-is-in-range-list.md

 The typechecker and symbolic compiler should be modified similarly to the evaluator.

+Similar to other functions, the arguments should be eagerly evaluated.
+In the event that an error occurs, or one of the arguments passed to the function is not an IP address, the function call should produce an error.

 ## Drawbacks

 * __Increased Language Surface Area:__ Any new feature adds to the complexity of the language.
 However, the proposed operator's logic is a minimal change, making it an intuitive and easily understood addition rather than a complex new concept.

 * __Implementation Effort:__ This is a substantial feature that requires coordinated development effort across the cedar core repository (parser, validator, evaluator) and the cedar-spec repository for the formal model.
-This is a standard and expected cost for any significant language enhancement, similar to the effort required for features like the is operator.
+This is a standard and expected cost for any significant language enhancement, similar to the effort required for features like the isEmpty operator.

 ## Alternatives